futo-org/grayjay-plugin-bilibili/README.md

 - [ ]   the getSubtitles call is wrapped in an exception swalling thing so when i was hitting a non allow listed domain it was just silently failing
 - [ ]   Support for playlists, posts, movies, shows, and custom playlist types as search feed type
 - [ ]   The removal of elements from the getlivechatwindow doesn't work likely because it runs before the elements have been created
+- [ ]   Searching from the subscriptions page doesn't searchyour subscriptions it searches everything
 - [ ]   Issues with passing search feed type to search api calls
     -   when searching from the main home page search type in the search function call is always null regardless of what is set in getsearchcapabilities
     -   when searching channel contents from a channel page search type in the searchChannelContents function call is always null regardless of what is set in getsearchchannelcontentscapabilities